yukaritan/qtbot3/README.md

 1. Python 3.4
 2. Gunicorn
 3. Flask
+4. Lupa
-4. Other things.
+5. Other things.
 Please let me know what it has you install.

 ## Run